Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series: Research of System Physical Characteristics

-The conclusion is that being applied to local theories in $d>2$ our method has the limited precision of degree $4$ in $d=3$ and degree $2$ in $d\geq4$.
-Though, even the second degree approximation can provide quite a small error, as the example of hard-sphere gas will show.
+The conclusion is that being applied to local theories in $d>2$ our method has a limited precision of degree $4$ in $d=3$ and degree $2$ in $d\geq 4$.
+Though, even the second-degree approximation can provide some tool for (rough) quantitative research.